KnightAsterial/Battlecode-2018/README.md

 * apparently the top sprint team used A*

 * first turn map analysis: run BFS on enemy location (we know its symmetrical to our starting location) and if any of our positions are a null on the map, we know the opponent is unreachable (walled off);

+* possibly want until troop number is greater than some threshold before moving towards enemy?

 # Scaffold for Battlecode 2018